 Psalms 34; 146, Jeremiah 25:8-17, Romans 10:1-13, John 9:18-41

-Perhaps we want to believe the world has less bigotry than it does, so when we are confronted by it our first reaction is to derail the conversation by attacking the messenger or the way the message is delivered.
+Perhaps we want to believe the world has less bigotry than it does, so when we are confronted by it our first reaction is to explain it away, or to derail the conversation by attacking the messenger or the way the message is delivered.
 Many people will complain about a protest that turns violent or merely “disrespectful” without ever having complained about (or simply considered) the decades of injustices that precipitated it (and persist afterward).

 Other people’s stories can be frightening because they contain the power to change our understanding of ourselves and our world.
 If we are to love our neighbors as ourselves, doesn’t that include listening as we’d like to be listened to?
 Entering a difficult truth is like entering a dark room: it’s only scary until we turn on the Light.